kilfour/SOFG-Mods/README.md

 All witches rituals need to be powered by these charges.

 ### The Empower Ritual ###
-Whenever two or more witches share the same location, the get access to this ritual which allows one witch to transfer all of it's power to another one.
+Whenever two or more witches share the same location, they get access to this ritual which allows one witch to transfer all of it's power to another one.

 ### Truth Speaker ###
 This trait gives access to a ritual which shows up when in a human settlement, and allows the witch to change it's home location (but not it's society) to the current one, and adds a funding action to the list of local settlement action.